Beverley: Education

 Beverley is home to the oldest state school in England, in the form of Beverley Grammar School.
 The school was founded in 700 AD by Saint John of Beverley.
 Several notable alumni have attended the school, including chemist Smithson Tennant, who discovered iridium and osmium, Thomas Percy, who was involved in the Gunpowder Plot and Paul Robinson, a football goalkeeper who has represented England national football team (2003–2009).
 In the modern day the school hosts around 800 pupils and has received favourable reports from Ofsted, however, in 2013 it was determined as requiring improvement.

-There are other schools in Beverley, such as Beverley High School, which is a comprehensive school for girls: it has around 850 pupils, and is well above the national average based on the results of GCSE test performances.
+There are other schools in Beverley, such as Beverley High School, which is a comprehensive school for girls founded in 1908.
+It has around 850 pupils, and is well above the national average based on the results of GCSE test performances.
 Beverley Grammar School and Beverley High School share a common sixth form, called the Beverley Joint Sixth.
+In 2021 the school was rated as "Outstanding” by Ofsted, and "Outstanding" in every category including 6th form.

 Longcroft School is a co-educational school, with around 1,500 pupils consisting of both boys and girls.
 Longcroft School was founded in 1949 and officially opened in 1951 and is home to the Longcroft Gospel Choir, founded by Jonathan Chapman.
 The choir comprises pupils from Year 9 and above and several members of Longcroft School staff, and has a large repertoire of music.
 Over the choir's period of existence, the choir has performed at venues such as Disneyland Paris and the Apple Store on Oxford Street, London, have released two of their own albums and have featured on a track by singer-songwriter Henry Priestman.
 But more recently in May 2015, it was announced that the Longcroft Gospel Choir will be one of twenty choirs in the UK to perform at and open the 2015 Rugby World Cup in London performing for the home team (England).

 East Riding College has a campus in Beverley.
 The college offers various further education courses for school leavers and adults from the town.